nadsbuhdha/portfolio-project-1/README.md

 ![Alt Text](assets/images/image-gallery-video.webp)

-### Contact Us
+### Contact

-The contact us page features a form which allows users to enter their name, email & phone number.
+The Contact page features a form which allows users to enter their name, email & phone number.
 It also allows users to specify date which they would like to book the studio.
 The contact form includes a mandatory field where users must input their information in order to contact.

 ![Alt Text](assets/images/contact-us.png)